thomaslantern/nes-basic-sound/README.md

 <p>
 Of course, we can't actually have music or sound without turning the sound on.
 For that we need $4015.
 To do this we can write $01 to $4015 using <code>LDA #$01</code> followed by <code>STA $4015</code>.
 This turns on the one instrument we are using for this tutorial.
 </p>

+## Tables for Notes
+It's great to have the sound on, but if there are no notes to be played, how will you know the difference?
+We need some notes, and for that our best friend will be an **LUT** (_look up table_).
+Look up tables or LUTs allow us to store our notes in a sequential way, that makes it easy as a programmer to read the order of the notes, and how they're going to be played in the song.
+In short, having LUTs allows us to loop in our code, which makes it much easier to read, modify, and understand.
+And who doesn't love easier to read code!
+(example coming soon!)

 (more coming soon! but while you wait for info, go here and top up your knowledge: https://www.nesdev.org/wiki/APU_basics)